 With the "consumerization of the enterprise" in full force, enterprises have taken note as well, and are starting to build extensions that use their lightweight nature as an advantage.
 Sidekick, for example is a chrome extension that allows you to see who opens your email and their profile with relevant information.
 More importantly, it does this in your inbox, where you need it most.
 The benefits of Sidekick would be lost if it were running in a different window.
+(Update: Sidekick was purchased by Hubspot in 2016 and is now Hubspot Sales.)
 Consumers are increasingly expressing their desire for deeper integration into their workflows, which bodes well for the future of apps that are not another destination.

 Ambient services are steadily gaining traction as the future of cloud computing.
 What are they exactly?
 A great example currently would be Google Now, with its ability to anticipate what you need before you even ask for it.
 This is in direct contrast to Siri, which requires you to ask what you want first.
 The true beauty of ambient services is that as they gather data, they become even more simple and personalized to help you succeed.
 Pre-ambient services on the other hand, as noted by Expensify CEO, David Barrett, "will continuously get ever more complex, because more functionality means more and more buttons."

 One important aspect to note about ambient services is that they are designed as systems, not destinations.
 Using the example above, Google search as we know it today is like Siri, a destination where we must actively type or say our query.
 Google Now, on the other hand, is a system composed of individual, context aware units that serves information to us, when we need it.